 Draw A Rectangle - Demo 02

-Learn how to plot a rectangle.
-Learn about OpenGL’s coordinate system, normalized-device coordinates, which are from -1.0 to 1.0, in the X, Y, and Z directions.
-Anything drawn entirely outside of this region will not be displayed on the screen.
+Learn how to draw rectangles in an OpenGL window.
+Learn about OpenGL’s coordinate system, Normalized Device Coordinates (NDC), which are from -1.0 to 1.0, in the X, Y, and Z directions.
+Geometry drawn outside of this region will not be displayed in the window.

 Demo 02